momobo/GetCleanDataPA/README.md

 Data are read in test and train data set.
 Ausiliary files are also read (Activities, Subjects, descriptive column names)

 ### Merge test and training.
-Add descriptive activity, Subjects.
+Add descriptive activity names and subjects.

 Test and training data are merged as prescribed.
 Activities and Subjects are added ( *descriptive activitiy names are addes with a merge* ).
 A column "Origin" is added to label test and train data